 The instructions below will prepare the reagents needed as described in the assay protocol.
-All supplemental reagents (inhibitors, buffers, and blocking reagents) are available for purchase in the MSD Phosphoprotein Reagent Support Pack, or alternatively can be purchased and prepared separately by the end user.
+Reagents not supplied with the base kit (inhibitors, buffers, and blocking reagents mentioned below) are available for purchase in the MSD Phosphoprotein Reagent Support Pack or alternatively can be purchased and prepared separately by the end user.
 Please see the enclosed assay development insert for purchasing and preparation instructions.